jrehor/kcc/README.md

 f:{$[2>#?x;x;,/f'x@=x>rand x]}
 ```

 Okay, it looks like there is almost nothing familiar here, and the whole thing is just scary.
 But give yourself a chance.
-Lets take it apart piece by piece:
+Lets take it apart brick by brick:

 ```q